Salt & Soil

 I am a latecomer to writing poetry, my journey began in 2006.
 I write mainly in free verse, and sometimes in Scots language.
 Most of my poems have been published in anthologies as a result of submitting to competitions or by invitation.
-Inspiration comes to me from many sources: nature; mundane inanimate objects; animal abuse; family; social issues – anything at all!
+Inspiration comes to me from many sources: nature, mundane inanimate objects, animal abuse, family, social issues – anything at all!
+Discovering the poems of Adrian Mitchell in 2006 at Moniack Mhor brought a whole new dimension to my earlier experience of poetry in schools.

 I have also been most fortunate to have poems published in public spaces: on a banner commemorating the suffragette movement, in tiny books, as postcards, in windows, as film poems, on BBC radio and local community radio stations in Scotland and Adelaide, South Australia.
 I love poems being off the page where they are accessible to people who might not otherwise experience them.